meetuparchive/sassquatch/README.md

 	(start jekyll) $ rake jekyll

+#### Submitting changes

+We will keep `master` in sync with the code that is deployed to Meetup.com.
+The 'active' branch that will collect pull requests is `dev`.
+When a release is ready to be pulled into an in-development feature, `dev` will be tagged.
+There will be no short-lived `release_x` branches.

+This will approximate the [git-flow](http://nvie.com/posts/a-successful-git-branching-model/) development pattern (although tags will be on `dev` instead of `master`).

+If you use [hub](https://github.com/github/hub), you can target your pull requests to the `dev` branch.
+Otherwise, the repo maintainer will merge into `dev` when the pull request is ready.

 #### Updating live docs
 If you have push access, there's a separate task for launching new changes from master to the live github pages branch: